Installation

 Run With Stripe

 Please read the article Stripe.
-And then use bun dev
+And then use bun dev to run with Stripe:

 bun dev